This post may contain affiliate links.

 - Add it to pasta salad or roasted vegetables for extra flavor.

-- Use it as a dip with classic Italian bruschetta recipe or ciabatta bread.
+- Use it as a dip with focaccia or ciabatta bread.

 - Top hard-boiled eggs, baked eggs in marinara, or avocado toast.